Zixhwizs/ResearchManager/README.md

 ### Putting it in place

-1. Copy the inner **`ResearchManager`** folder (the one with `ResearchManager.txt` inside it — **not** the `ResearchManager-main` wrapper) into your ESO AddOns
+1. **Rename the unzipped folder** from `ResearchManager-main` (or `ResearchManager-<branch>`) to exactly **`ResearchManager`** — drop the `-main`/branch suffix.
+ESO will not load the addon unless the folder name matches the manifest inside it (`ResearchManager.txt`), so this rename is required, not optional.
-   directory:
+2. Move that renamed **`ResearchManager`** folder into your ESO AddOns directory:
    - **Live:** `Documents/Elder Scrolls Online/live/AddOns/`
    - **PTS:** `Documents/Elder Scrolls Online/pts/AddOns/`
    You should end up with `…/AddOns/ResearchManager/ResearchManager.txt`.
-If you see `…/AddOns/ResearchManager-main/ResearchManager/…`, you copied one level too high — move the inner folder up.
-2. Do the same for each required library folder so it sits directly under `AddOns/`.
+3. Do the same for each required library folder so it sits directly under `AddOns/`.
+(If a library was also downloaded from GitHub, it will have the same branch-suffix quirk — rename it so the folder name matches its own `.txt` manifest.)
-3. Launch the game, open **AddOns** from the main menu, and make sure **Research Manager** (and every required library above) is enabled.
+4. Launch the game, open **AddOns** from the main menu, and make sure **Research Manager** (and every required library above) is enabled.
-4. Reload the UI: type `/reloadui` in chat, or restart the game.
+5. Reload the UI: type `/reloadui` in chat, or restart the game.

 ---